Gustav Konstantin von Alvensleben: Issaquah & Superior Mining

 The latter was at Issaquah in King County in the U.S. state of Washington.
 Alvensleben became involved there in a restructuring after the mine through many years of labor disputes had been declared bankrupt.
 The contemporary accounts stated that the mine facilities have been modernized and more than 500 workers employed.
 The contemporary chroniclers report that Alvensleben created labor peace with "almost socialistic ideas" he restored it by paying fair wages, humane working conditions and fostering good opportunities for residential care and cooperated sensibly with the unions.
 The rehabilitation of the mine caused a boom in construction: "In 1913 in Issaquah will be more residential and commercial buildings have been built as in the two decades before".

 Alvensleben embodied in this time the "American Dream": He had by vigor, vision and entrepreneurial risk-taking within a few years advanced from a simple day laborer to become a millionaire in high finance.
 Even within his lifetime he was regarded as a legend and is now considered one of the great figures from the pioneering days of British Columbia's views.

 First World War

 The outbreak of the First World War led to an abrupt end of his economic empire.
 His assets were confiscated as enemy property.
 He had to escape an arrest, leaving Canada and settling in Seattle.
 Then in 1917 when the United States entered the war, he became suspected as a "spy".
 He was arrested by a business associate Marshall Latham Bond.
-He was held in the internment camps Fort Douglas in the state of Utah, from 1920 until he again dismissed.
+He was held in the internment camp at Fort Douglas in the state of Utah, from August 18, 1917 to March 3, 1920.
 He was acquitted after the war though others in his organization were found guilty.
 Among his defenders was his arresting officer Marshall Bond.
 He then worked in real estate business and as a stockbroker in Seattle, but without his previous economic successes, he could not operate on the same scale again.
 In 1939 he was naturalized as an American citizen.